maxmurdoch/flock/src/pages/index.md

         Build your insurance from the ground up, and only ever pay for the cover you need.
       title: Total transparency
-  title: 'The smarter new way to insure your drone. '
+  title: The smarter new way to insure your drone
 kindOfPilot:
   description: Chances are we can provide insurance tailored specifically to you.
   products: